-Living in Romania the closest blue destination (where the water is clear, food is great and beaches are sandy) is Greece.
+Living in Romania the closest blue destination (where the water is clean, food is great and beaches are sandy) is Greece.
 But when I have recently visited the Romanian Tourism Fair I’ve come to meet the harsh reality: travel agencies only offer a limited number of destinations, usually the same, busy islands.
 So I’ve decided to research and come up with a list of the best 3 less known Greek islands to see.

 If you still haven’t been to Santorini, do not miss it and read all you need to know about it.

 Of course, there is always the Peninsula.
 If you don’t want to go on an island, you can land in Athens, rent a car and drive south on one of the 3 parts of the Peloponnese Peninsula.